1p6/Kalamagic/README.md

 * `[q] triangle [hz]`: This generates a constant triangle wave of `hz` hertz.
 * `[q] keypress [key]`: This generates a signal that is `1` or `-1` depending on whether or not the key named by `key` is pressed.
 * `[q] wavfile [fname]`: Provide in `fname` the path to a signed 16-bit stereo WAV file from where the program is run.
 Then, `q` will be a track that loops the WAV file constantly.
 This does not resample intelligently (it uses nearest-neighbor), so for best results, use a file with the same sample rate as the one in config.json.

+### What about custom blocks?

+Feel free to add your own functions to the source file for custom blocks!
+Here are some guidelines:

+* There are two global variables your function should reference.
+The variable `datas` is a list of lists; each element of `datas` represents one track, and its elements in turn are floating-point samples from -1 to 1.
+The samples are interleaved, with the even-numbered indices corresponding to the left channel and the odd-numbered indices corresponding to the right channel.
+The variable `framei` represents the index of the current sample in each of the tracks in `datas`.
+* The indices in each track range from 0 to `framei`+1.
+The goal of the function should be to set `datas[q][framei]` and `datas[q][framei+1]` to whatever the output values are.
+You can reference earlier indices as well as other tracks in `datas` when computing the new sample.
+* All indices referenced should be relative to `framei`; tracks are frequently truncated to prevent memory leakage, so `framei` is not always going to increase.
+* There are a few other globals you may want to use:
+	* `RATE`: This is the sample rate in use.
+	* `totaltime`: This is the total amount of time, in seconds, since the start of the stream.
+This is the time for the current sample, so it will always increase by one sample's worth.
+	* `wavedata`: Whenever a block is passed a parameter ending in .wav, the corresponding WAV file will be loaded.
+This is a dictionary containing the audio in those files; each value is a tuple `(wrate, wdata)` where `wrate` is the sample rate and `wdata` is the data.
+This data is then a list of samples, where each sample is a tuple `(l, r)` of the left and right channels.
+Please note that these will, in a compatible WAV, run from -32768 to 32767, not from -1 to 1!
+* The arguments to your function should begin with the input track indices (from zero to three of them), then the output track index, then any additional parameters.
+The track indices will be passed as integers; the additional parameters will be passed as strings, so be sure to cast them.

+How do you register your new function to be usable as a block?
+That's the neat part: you don't.
+Although this is admittedly cursed, Kalamagic uses reflection to look up your function by name.
+As long as it uses the above format, it should be usable.